How far can Love travel?

 The continuing glut of romance novels in our society bears testimony to the desire of so many women to know a love that will endure all things for the sake of the beloved.
 But romance isn't the only kind of love, and the continuing onslaught of action movies featuring the camaraderie of buddies who will risk death to save each other says even tough guys crave love.

 Humans are born with a need to be loved with an enduring love.
 The problem is that the road to mutuality in love is often so full of potholes, injuries, and unexpected twists that many of us turn back and settle for the safety of cheap imitations that we call "love" but are nothing more than a fulfillment of our selfish desires.
-The problem is, it's not safe there, either.

 When it comes to the love of God, people may want to be the recipients of His deep love, but when it comes to giving it, not many get past the sticker shock of seeing the cost up front.

 In my series, Scions of the Aegean C, I wanted to show the many faces of what we call love and the long-term impact each kind can have upon people, their families, communities, and the world.
-Yes, there will be some sweet love stories, but there will be threads of sacrificial love, familial love, and even dysfunctional "love."
+Yes, there will be some sweet love stories, but there will be threads of sacrificial love, familial love, deep bonds of friendship, and even dysfunctional "love."
 All along the way, there will be adventure, exploration, discovery, and the unfolding mystery of faith.

 About the genre of Scions